How to send transactional emails with Gmail and Google Workspace

 - Find a suitable SDK that implements the SMTP protocol (you really don’t want to mess with raw SMTP commands over a TCP connection).

-- Google’s SMTP server: smtp.gmail.com
+- SMTP server: smtp.gmail.com

-- Server port: 587
+- Port: 587

-- The SMTP username, which is your full Gmail address
+- Username: your full Gmail address

 - Send your predefined email content to the desired recipients.